 Among HBO's line of season one Game of Thrones merch an odd choice of T-Shirt was unveiled just for the ladies; a House Frey shirt.
 Lord Frey being both untrustworthy and a Dirty Old Man with a teenage bride.
 Hardly the faction a lot of fans, new or old, would really want to get behind.

-They also have a Hand of the King pin, which becomes unfortunate considering what tends to happen to people who wear it in the show, considering the show opens with the death of one of them and bad things continue to happen to subsequent wearers.
+They also have a Hand of the King pin, which becomes unfortunate with what tends to happen to people who wear it in the show, considering the show opens with the death of one of them and bad things continue to happen to subsequent wearers.

 Star Trek: Romulan Ale-flavored energy drinks are available.
 For those unfamiliar with Star Trek, Romulan Ale is an illegal beverage with effects somewhere between Fantastic Drug and Gargle Blaster.
 As such, it is generally only served for special occasions (notable examples being Kirk's birthday in Star Trek II: The Wrath of Khan and the dinner with the Klingon diplomats in Star Trek VI: The Undiscovered Country ; with Bones mentioning in the latter case that he needs to put on a pot of black coffee after consuming it).
 The idea of putting it in the same line as Red Bull would be akin to making District 9 cat food.